arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/07.custom-container/content.md

 ---
 title: '07.
-Create & Upload a Custom Container with Portenta X8 Manager'
+Oversee a Custom Container with Portenta X8 Manager'
 difficulty: intermediate
 tags: [Linux, Python®, Containers, ADB]
 description: 'This tutorial will show you how to create and upload your custom container to your Portenta X8.'